 Zero Project 2018/19

 Four organizations in Colombia are working together to promote and safeguard the sexual and reproductive rights of people with intellectual and psychosocial disabilities.
 They have developed training and information for health professionals, judges, young people with intellectual and psychosocial disabilities, and their families.
 Between 2012 and 2018 they have trained over 3,000 people and influenced new health legislation introduced in 2017.
-The current focus of the project is research into sexual violence towards persons with disabilities.
+They are also doing research into sexual violence towards persons with disabilities.

 In Colombia there is low awareness of the sexual and reproductive rights of persons with disabilities and sexual violence rates are particularly high against women with psychosocial and intellectual disabilities.